-Restricted Cash-As of December 26, 2013 and December 27, 2012, other non-current assets included restricted cash of \$0.3 million, which secures a letter of credit used as a lease deposit on our New York office.
+Restricted Cash-As of January 1, 2015 and December 26, 2013, other non-current assets included restricted cash of \$0.3 million, which secures a letter of credit used as a lease deposit on the Company's New York office.

-Marketable Securities-Marketable securities are reported at fair value, with unrealized gains and losses recognized in earnings.
+Marketable Securities-The Company's marketable securities are classified as available-for-sale and are reported at fair value.
 The fair value of substantially all securities is determined by quoted market information and pricing models using inputs based upon market information, including contractual terms, market prices and yield curves.
 The estimated fair value of securities for which there are no quoted market prices is based on similar types of securities that are traded in the market.

-Concentration of Credit Risk and Significant Customers-Bad debts are provided for based on historical experience and management's evaluation of outstanding receivables at the end of the period.
+Concentration of Credit Risk and Significant Customers -Bad debts are provided for using the allowance for doubtful accounts method based on historical experience and management's evaluation of outstanding receivables at the end of the period.
 Receivables are written off when management determines amounts are uncollectible.
 Trade accounts receivable are uncollateralized and represent a large number of geographically dispersed debtors.
-The collectability risk is reduced by dealing with large, national advertising agencies who have strong reputations in the advertising industry and clients with stable financial positions.
-As of December 26, 2013 and December 27, 2012, there were no advertising agency groups or individual customers through which the Company sources national advertising revenue representing more than 10% of the Company's outstanding gross receivable balance.
-During the years ended December 26, 2013, December 27, 2012 and December 29, 2011, there were no customers that accounted for more than 10% of revenue.
+The collectability risk with respect to national and regional advertising is reduced by transacting with founding members or large, national advertising agencies who have strong reputations in the advertising industry and clients with stable financial positions.
+The Company has smaller contracts with thousands of local clients that are not individually significant.
+As of January 1, 2015 and December 26, 2013, there were no advertising agency groups or individual customers through which the Company sources national advertising revenue representing more than 10% of the Company's outstanding gross receivable balance.
+During the years ended January 1, 2015, December 26, 2013 and December 27, 2012, there were no customers that accounted for more than 10% of revenue.